 US STOCKS-Wall St bounces on hopes of $2 trillion stimulus, Boeing boost

-Wall Street bounced from three-year lows on Tuesday on hopes of a major fiscal stimulus to blunt the economic damage from the coronavirus pandemic, while Boeing surged on signs that its grounded jet could fly by the middle of the year.
+Wall Street bounced from three-year lows on Tuesday on hopes of a major fiscal stimulus to blunt the economic damage from the coronavirus, while Boeing helped the Dow surge 1,400 points on signs that its grounded jet could fly by the middle of the year.

-All three main U.S. stock indexes jumped more than 5%, bouncing back from a brutal selloff in the previous session on fears of a deep global recession as entire nations shut down to prevent the virus from spreading.
-The S&P 500 has lost more than $9 trillion in value from its mid February record high, while the Dow Jones erased over three years of gains in one month.
+All three main U.S. stock indexes jumped more than 5%, recovering from a brutal selloff in the previous session as the virus outbreak forced entire nations to shut down.
+The benchmark S&P 500 has lost more than $9 trillion in value from its mid February record high, while the Dow Jones has erased over three years of gains in one month.

-Hopes are now running high of the U.S. Senate passing a $2 trillion stimulus bill, aimed at providing financial aid to Americans out of work and help distressed industries.
-"Fiscal stimulus is absolutely necessary because it directly effects the consumer and consumer spending and consumer confidence is what's driving the U.S. economy," said Nancy Perez, senior portfolio manager at Boston Private Wealth in Miami.
+The 7% jump in the blue-chip index on Tuesday put it on pace for one of its best days in the last 12 years, second only to a 9.4% jump from last week.
+Investors have pinned their hopes on the U.S. Senate passing a $2 trillion stimulus bill, aimed at providing financial aid to Americans out of work and help distressed industries.

-A separate proposal from Democrats in the U.S. House of Representatives to grant airlines and contractors a $40 billion bailout lifted shares of American Airlines, Delta Airlines and United Airlines 15% to 17%.
-Boeing, once a symbol of U.S. manufacturing strength, jumped 17% after Chief Executive Officer Dave Calhoun said the company still expected a "mid-year" return to service of the 737 MAX aircraft.
+"People woke up this morning to realize that legislation will be passed.
+There is a plan, and the world will continue going on tomorrow and the next day, the next week," said Jake Dollarhide, chief executive officer at Longbow Asset Management in Tulsa, Oklahoma.
+A separate proposal in the U.S. House of Representatives to grant airlines and contractors a $40 billion bailout lifted the S&P 1500 airlines index by 15.7%.

-"What we don't know at this stage is how long it will take to contain the virus that is still spreading exponentially, and what kind of damage that will do to both populations and economies across the globe," said Andy Scott, associate director at Chatham Financial in London Data on Monday showed U.S. business activity hit a record low in March, bolstering economists' views that the economy was already in recession.
+"What we don't know at this stage is how long it will take to contain the virus...and what kind of damage that will do to both populations and economies," said Andy Scott, associate director at Chatham Financial in London Data on Monday showed U.S. business activity hit a record low in March, bolstering views the economy was already in what Longbow Asset Management's Dollarhide called "a government mandated recession".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)